rikhuijzer/blog/posts/nixos-laptop.md

-title = "Installing NixOS with encryption on a Lenovo laptop" published = "7 November 2020" tags = ["nixos"] description = "Specifically, installing NixOS on the Lenovo Yoga 7."
+title = "Installing NixOS with encryption on a Lenovo laptop" published = "7 November 2020" tags = ["nixos"] rss = "Specifically, installing NixOS on the Lenovo Yoga 7."
 +++

 In this post, I walk through the steps to install NixOS on a Lenovo Yoga 7 with an encrypted root disk.